-The Barnardos brand persona is the collection of traits, attitudes and values that we practice in our work and in our daily interactions with people.
+The Barnardos brand persona is the collection of traits, attitudes and values that we practice in our work

-If our brand was a person, we would be your favourite Aunt or Grandmother who is always there for you regardless of your situation and sometimes when parents or family are not available, it's us you turn to to help you, fight for you, stand up for you, teach you about things, pack your lunch, make sure you eat breakfast.
-That caring, determined, knowledgable and trustworthy person you can always depend on.
+If our brand was a person, we would be your favourite Aunt /Uncle/Grandparent or elder role model who is always there for you regardless of your situation.
+It's us you turn to for help, to fight for your rights, stand up for you, teach you, nurture you, pack your lunch, make sure you eat breakfast.
+That caring, determined, knowledgable and person you can always depend on.